RathodAnilT/PHP-Tutorial/README.md

 | `**`           | Exponentiation  | `$x ** $y`  | Result of raising `$x` to the `$y`'th power |

 ## PHP Assignment Operators
+- The PHP assignment operators are used with numeric values to write a value to a variable.